KiraaaaLuo/Black-Friday-Return-Prediction_Project/README.md

 <details open>
   <summary>Week 5</summary>
-<h3>At week 5, we are at stage 2 - Data Cleaning</h3>
+At week 5, we are at stage 2 - Data Cleaning

-Data Cleaning Details are listed as follows:
+<h3>Data Cleaning Details are listed as follows:</h3>

   1. We changed the datatype of each column of 5 tables to make sure the datatype of each column is correct.